pipegalera/ml_diabetes/Dinh et al. (2019)/readme.md

 `Diabetes = 1` if

-i) Glucose >= 126 mg/dL.
+- Glucose >= 126 mg/dL.
 OR;
-ii) “Yes” to the question “Have you ever been told by a doctor that you have diabetes?”
+- "Yes" to the question "Have you ever been told by a doctor that you have diabetes?"

 `undiagnosed diabetes = 1` if

-i) Glucose >= 126 mg/dL.
+- Glucose >= 126 mg/dL.
 AND;
-ii) "No" to the question "Have you ever been told by a doctor that you have diabetes?" and had a blood glucose level greater than or equal
+- "No" to the question "Have you ever been told by a doctor that you have diabetes?" and had a blood glucose level greater than or equal

 `pre diabetes = 1` if

-i) Glucose 125 >= 100 mg/dL
+- Glucose 125 >= 100 mg/dL

 `CVD = 1` if

-i) "Yes" to any of the the questions "Have you ever been told by a doctor that you had congestive heart failure, coronary heart disease, a heart attack, or a stroke?”
+- "Yes" to any of the the questions "Have you ever been told by a doctor that you had congestive heart failure, coronary heart disease, a heart attack, or a stroke?"

 ![Tables from Dinh et al. 2019](https://raw.githubusercontent.com/pipegalera/ml_diabetes/main/images/dinh_2019_Table1_3.png)